-- 5.1.1 All Employees who perform at least 80 hours of work in a Year within the geographic boundaries of the City of Saint Paul can use ESST for the reasons outlined in the Ordinance for hours they are scheduled to perform work in Saint Paul. - 5.1.2 Employees can use ESST for overtime hours they are scheduled to work or that they volunteered to work.
-ESST used for scheduled overtime is required to be paid only at an Employee's regular rate, not at their overtime rate. - 5.1.3 Employers are not required to permit use of ESST when an Employee is suspended or otherwise on leave for disciplinary reasons. - 5.1.4 Employees who work at least 80 hours in 12 months in the geographic boundaries of the City of Saint Paul can begin using ESST immediately after their commencement of work.
+- 5.1.1 All Employees who perform at least 80 hours of work in a Year within the City can use ESST for the reasons outlined in the Ordinance for hours they are scheduled to perform work in the City.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02 and §233.04.) - 5.1.2 Employees can use ESST for overtime hours they are scheduled to work or that they volunteered to work.
+ESST used for overtime is required to be paid at an Employee's standard hourly rate, not at their overtime rate.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).)